Many of our roles offer the opportunity to develop new skills and abilities, giving you the chance to reach more senior roles as you progress.

 Many people will commit to one volunteering role that they find especially rewarding.
 Others will take on new roles over time.
 This may be for many reasons – usually because their skills are needed to develop the Institution in another area, but also because one role has provided them with new competencies and knowledge that have opened doors to different ways to influence and contribute.

-The Volunteer Roles Map shows how all the current IET volunteer roles work together and, where applicable, their hierarchy.
+The image of the Volunteer Roles Map shows how all the current IET volunteer roles work together and, where applicable, their hierarchy.
 It can also be seen that skills in one role may be transferred to other areas, sharing knowledge and skills across the organisation.

 This map is currently under development and we would appreciate your feedback on it.
 Please email firstname.lastname@example.org.